lob/lob-address-elements/README.md

 </body>
 </html>
 ```
 Embed the Lob Address Elements library immediately before the closing &lt;body&gt; tag.
-For your convenience, Lob hosts a minified version of the library at `https://cdn.lob.com/lob-address-elements/1.1.0/lob-address-elements.min.js`.
-Notice how important elements (those used for collecting the address) are identified using the `data.lob.*` attribute pattern.
+For your convenience, Lob hosts a minified version at `https://cdn.lob.com/lob-address-elements/1.1.0/lob-address-elements.min.js`.
+Configure and customize using the `data.lob.*` attribute pattern.
 ```
 <!DOCTYPE html>
 <html>